 According to various research studies, nearly half of all patients with schizophrenia report auditory hallucinations, 15% report visual hallucinations, and 5% report tactile hallucinations (DeLeon, Cuesta, & Peralta, 1993).
 Among the most common types of auditory hallucinations are voices talking to the patient or various voices talking to one another.
 Generally, these hallucinations are not attributable to any one person that the individual knows.
 They are usually clear, objective, and definite (Arango & Carpenter, 2010).
-Additionally, the auditory hallucinations can be pleasurable, providing comport to the patient; however, in other individuals, the auditory hallucinations can be unsettling as they produce commands or malicious intent.
+Additionally, the auditory hallucinations can be pleasurable, providing comfort to the patient; however, in other individuals, the auditory hallucinations can be unsettling as they produce commands or malicious intent.

 12.1.1.3.
-Disorganized thinking.
-Among the most common cognitive impairments displayed in patients with schizophrenia are disorganized thought, communication, and speech.
+Disorganized thinking (Speech).
+Among the most common cognitive impairments displayed in patients with schizophrenia are disorganized thoughts, communication, and speech.
 More specifically, thoughts and speech patterns may appear to be circumstantial or tangential.
 For example, patients may give unnecessary details in response to a question before they finally produce the desired response.
 While the question is eventually answered in circumstantial speech patterns, in tangential speech patterns the patient never reaches the point.
-Another common cognitive symptom is speech retardation, where the individual may take a long time before answering a question.
+Another common cognitive symptom is speech incoherence or word salad, where speech is "nearly incomprehensible and resembles receptive aphasia in its linguistic disorganization" (APA, 2022, pg.
+102).
 Derailment, or the illogical connection in a chain of thoughts, is another common type of disorganized thinking.
 Although not always, derailment is often seen in illogicality, or the tendency to provide bizarre explanations for things.

 These types of distorted thought patterns are often related to concrete thinking.
 That is, the individual is focused on one aspect of a concept or thing and neglects all other aspects.
-This type of thinking makes treatment difficult as individuals lack insight into their illness and symptoms (APA, 2013).
+This type of thinking makes treatment difficult as individuals lack insight into their illness and symptoms.